Yanniga01/gilliansperkin.github.io/_posts/2026-03-12-campaigner-for-ecommerce.md

 <!-- What Most Reviews Miss -->
 <h2 id="what-reviews-miss">🔍 What Most Reviews Won't Tell You About Campaigner</h2>
 <div class="content-section">
-    <p><strong>Most Campaigner reviews focus on its general email features.</strong> What they skip over is that Campaigner actually offers a separate, dedicated eCommerce plan — not just an add-on, but an entirely distinct pricing tier with Shopify and Magento integration built in <span style="color: var(--gray); font-size: 0.9rem;">(Influencer Marketing Hub)</span>.
+    <p><strong>Most Campaigner reviews focus on its general email features.</strong> What they skip over is that Campaigner actually offers a separate, dedicated eCommerce plan — not just an add-on, but an entirely distinct pricing tier with Shopify and Magento integration built in <span style="color: var(--gray); font-size: 0.9rem;"></span>.
 That's a critical distinction.
 You're not bolting ecommerce features onto a generic email tool; you're buying a version of the platform specifically built for stores.</p>
     <p>Another thing worth knowing: Campaigner includes a list verification tool called <strong>Reputation Defender</strong>, which periodically assesses the quality of your uploaded email addresses and flags risky ones <span style="color: var(--gray);"></span> — something particularly valuable for ecommerce stores that grow lists fast through promotions and pop-ups.
 Dirty lists kill deliverability, and Campaigner tries to stop that before it becomes a problem.</p>
 </div>

 <!-- Campaigner for Shopify -->
 <h2 id="shopify-integration">🛒 Campaigner for Shopify: How the Integration Actually Works</h2>
 <div class="content-section">
-    <p>The native Shopify integration syncs product catalogs, customer data, and purchase history so you can trigger automation based on buying behavior <span style="color: var(--gray);">(Techpresso)</span>.
+    <p>The native Shopify integration syncs product catalogs, customer data, and purchase history so you can trigger automation based on buying behavior <span style="color: var(--gray);"></span>.
 This means you can build campaigns that react to what a customer actually did — not just whether they opened an email.</p>
-    <p>Specifically, <strong>abandoned cart emails, product recommendation sequences, post-purchase reviews, and win-back campaigns</strong> based on purchase recency are all supported out of the box <span style="color: var(--gray);">(Techpresso)</span>.</p>
+    <p>Specifically, <strong>abandoned cart emails, product recommendation sequences, post-purchase reviews, and win-back campaigns</strong> based on purchase recency are all supported out of the box <span style="color: var(--gray);"></span>.</p>

     <div class="alert-box" style="background: #f8fafc; border: 1px solid #e2e8f0; margin: 1.5rem 0;">
         <h3 style="color: var(--primary-dark); margin-bottom: 1rem;">⚡ What You Can Automate with Shopify:</h3>